Fail. Fail. Fail. That's what plenty of customers had to say about their shopping experiences this past holiday season. And, poor

 Another set of three handy tips for customer care comes from Oracle: know your customers; empower your customers; and adapt to changing behaviors.

-The enterprise tech giant points out that quickly connecting customers with the information they need has become more important than ever.
+The enterprise tech giant points out that quickly connecting customers with the they need has become more important than ever.
 Providing quality resources for self-service -- from FAQs to online manuals and searchable databases -- can help cut your customer service costs while also boosting customer satisfaction.

 Consider these two related facts: Forrester Research has found that seventy-two percent of customers prefer using companies' websites to answer their questions.
 But TSIA Technology Insight reports that only 52 percent actually find the information they need.